Text Classification: an exploration of different representations and learning algorithms

 # accuracy

-acc = binary_accuracy(predictions, batch.type)
+acc = binary_accuracy(predictions, label_batch)

 # updating params